MBeaum/P-element-IIL/dna/PopTE2.md

 cross-contamination, were we to find any.

-Here, we visualised all the insertions in all replicates of each species, using a stacked bar approcah to identify overlapping insertions, within a 1000bp window.
+Here, we visualised all the insertions in all replicates of each species, using a stacked bar approach to identify overlapping insertions, within a 1000bp window.

 ## Dmel